 Research opportunities and instruction in the Department of Food Science and Technology at the University of Georgia are provided by faculty based at two locations.
 One group is housed in the Food Science Building in the University's Science Center complex on the Athens campus.
 Some graduate students opt to conduct the research portion of their degree requirements working with a second group of departmental faculty at the Experiment Station in Griffin, Georgia, approximately 35 miles south of Atlanta.
 Personneltop

 Funds for the support of graduate students come from a variety of state and federal government sources, food and allied industries, and private foundations.
-The majority of financial aid is provided in the form of graduate assistantships which carry a stipend.
+The majority of financial aid is provided in the form of graduate assistantships which include a stipend.
 Such assistantships are awarded annually on a competitive basis to qualified graduate students and they require part-time teaching, research, or other academic duties defined by their department.
 Assistantships are normally awarded on a one-third basis or higher.
 One-third time indicates that the student must work 13 hours per week in the awarding unit, normally their department.
-Assistantships also require the individual to be enrolled as a full-time student with a course load of at least nine credit hours.
-Assistantships are awarded either as a Graduate School Assistantship or an assistantship awarded by individual faculty members in the Department to qualified candidates.
-Non-resident fees are waived for out-of-state students receiving financial assistance for at least 1/3 time service to the Department.
+Assistantships also require the individual to be enrolled as a full-time student.
+Assistantships are awarded either as a Graduate School Assistantship or an assistantship awarded by individual faculty members in the department to qualified candidates.
+Tuition is reduced to $25 per semester for students receiving financial assistance for at least 1/3 time service to the department.
 In addition, scholarships are available on a competitive basis through the University, College of Agricultural and Environment Sciences, the Institute of Food Technologists and other scientific professional societies.
-Since these competitive awards are usually made prior to the beginning of an academic year, interested individuals should contact the Department and plan accordingly.
+Since these competitive awards are usually made prior to the beginning of an academic year, interested individuals should contact the department and plan accordingly.

 - Guide to the Athens-Clarke County Community

 - Athens Convention and Visitors Bureau